 - Provide classes and workshops on home food preservation.

-If you are interested in becoming a Master Food Preserver for San Joaquin, Stanislaus or Merced county, please fill out form below.
+If you are interested in becoming a Master Food Preserver in San Joaquin County, please fill out form below.

 We will contact you as soon as information is available.